-Here’s what’s going on in the world this week in 1959
+Here’s what was going on in the world in May 1961.

 And here’s what was keeping Peggy busy:

 Have had a very pleasant afternoon with the Lottes – home with two tired children about 8.30.
 Philip still has a slight cough & runny nose.

 Monday 1st May 1961